ossf/wg-securing-software-repos/docs/attestations-style-guide/level-aa.md

 Regarding language: this is the minimal design with the most clarifying text.
 For platforms that want to include as much disclaimer-like text as possible, this design (or the highest level, AAA, described later in this style guide) is recommended.

 ![A screenshot of the medium level AA UI that uses a large, segmented container box for all information with annotation](/attestations-style-guide/images/medium-box-requirements-2.png "A screenshot of the medium level AA UI that uses a large, segmented container box for all information with annotation")
+_A screenshot of the medium level AA UI that uses a large, segmented container box for all information with annotation_

 A note on the words "verification," "verified," and "verify" versus using similar words like "confirm," "confirmed," "accepted," "accepts," "validates," "inspected," etc.